What is a LIM?

 Some of the basic things to look for:

-- Check that any constructions or alterations have a building consent.
+- Check that any constructions or alterations have a building permit or consent.
 Where building consents have been issued, check that a code compliance certificate has also been issued.

 - If any resource consents have been issued for the property, check that consent conditions are being met.